Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Results

 \subsection{Results of the Unpaired Contamination Setting (RQ3)}

-As presented in Section \ref{RQ3: Does Unpaired Contamination Lead to Performance Overestimation?}, unpaired contamination experiments are conducted on code translation and generation tasks for PLMs.
-As for LLMs, we carry out the code translation task solely for exploration.
-Below, we introduce and analyse the experimental results of PLMs and LLMs, respectively.
+As presented in Section \ref{RQ3: Does Unpaired Contamination Lead to Performance Overestimation?}, unpaired contamination experiments are conducted on all code tasks for PLMs, while LLMs are only evaluated on the code translation task solely.
+Below, we introduce and analyze the experimental results of PLMs and LLMs, respectively.

-Similarly, we present the PLMs' results first, which are shown in Table~\ref{tab:3}.
-It should be noted that both the inputs and outputs are highlighted in bold under the Task column, as both of them are contaminated in the experimental group.
-As can be seen, although PLMs in the contaminated experimental groups perform slightly better than those in the uncontaminated control groups, their superiority is very limited, ranging from 0.06\%--0.52\% in terms of BLEU while 0.11\%--0.68\% in terms of METEOR, and the statistical tests still demonstrate that there is no significant difference between the two groups with \textit{p}-value larger than 0.05.
+Similarly, we first present the results of \textbf{PLMs (Pre-train, fine-tune, then infer)}, which are shown in Table~\ref{tab:3}.
+As can be seen, although PLMs in the contaminated experimental groups perform slightly better than those in the uncontaminated control groups on the code translation and generation tasks overall, their superiority is very limited, ranging from (-0.15\%)--0.42\% in terms of BLEU while 0.01\%--0.40\% in terms of METEOR, across both PLMs.
+As for the code summarization task, the performance comparison is totally opposite, where the PLMs mostly perform weaker in the contaminated experimental groups.
+But, the performance discrepancies are still neglectable, on average lagging 0.13\%--0.03\% and 0.30\%--0.33\% in terms of each metric across both PLMs.
+Moreover, the statistical tests also demonstrate that there is no significant difference between the two groups above with \textit{p}-value larger than 0.05.
 This suggests that merely observing both inputs and outputs independently is insufficient for the PLMs to learn their correspondence in downstream tasks, as the input-output mappings are not constructed during the pre-training stage.